Santiago

 LOST IN TRANSLATION

-NOT SUPPORTING the DOORS? what glasses? |
+NOT SUPPORTING THE DOORS? what glasses? |

 THIS COULD BE TRICKY?? |